yapbreak/libavl/README.md

 	$ ./configure --enable-debug

+## Test

+Unit test can be performed by running

+	$ make check

+in root folder.
+If coverage is enabled, you can run

+	$ make coverage

+to get a full coverage report (you need lcov to get report).

 ## Licence

 This work is published under the term of WTF-PL.
-You can find a copy of licence term in LICENSE file.
+You can find a copy of licence term in COPYING file.